Nyanjah/Chip8/README.md

 ## Introduction
 The CHIP-8 emulator here was one of my first projects in Rust.
 It was a fun way to explore simulating low-level hardware and learning the Rust programming languge.
-It provides a fully functional emulation of the CHIP-8 system, which is historically significant in the evolution of computer hardware and game development.
+It provides a fully functional emulation of the CHIP-8 system, which is an interpretad programming language created in the mid 1970s which ran on older hardware like the COSMAC VIP.
+The program is designed to emulate the CPU and I/O of the CHIP-8 system, including graphics rendering and sound integration, utilizing modern Rust practices and libraries.
+It runs in the terminal and includes logging for each instruction being executed on the CPU as wella as a display to see the ROM being played.
+Windows, Mac, and Linux are all supported.

 ## Features
 - Full emulation of the CHIP-8 instruction set